davidrjonas/mysql-customs/README.md

 mysql-customs
 =============

-A MySQL Subsetter and Sanitizer for Development.
+A MySQL subsetter and sanitizer for development environments.

 This program reads MySQL tables then writes the data as CSV files filtering and transforming the data in the process.